codefresh-io/docs.codefresh.io/_docs/getting-started/concepts.md

 ### Project
 A project is a top-level entity in Codefresh for grouping related pipelines.
 Projects can group pipelines according to any criteria that is relevant to your enterprise.
-The criteria can be logical and based on teams, departments, or location for example, or funtional, and based microservices in applications.
+The criteria can be logical and based on teams, departments, or location for example, or funtional, and based on microservices in applications.
 Projects centralize viewing and configuration settings for the pipelines that belong to them:
-* Selecting  a pipeline shows the other pipelines in the same project.
+* Selecting  a pipeline shows the other pipelines in the same project
-* Define access control and user-defined variables for the project, and they are inherited by all the pipelines assigned to the project
+* Access control and user-defined variables for the project are inherited by all the pipelines assigned to the project

 There are no limits to the number of projects you can create in your account.
 You can also create standalone pipelines and assign them later to a project, or detach a pipeline assigned to a project.